Purpose of the Charter

 Our Range of Services

-We offer a wide range of services that include the following:-
+We offer a wide range of services as per our mandate that include the following :-

-- Production, marketing and utilization of VPs and tree seedlings.
+- Production, and utilization of VPs and tree seedlings;

-- Production, processing and marketing of green leaf and made tea; and fuelwood.
+- Production, processing and marketing of green leaf tea;

 - Disposal of surplus, old, obsolete stores and fixed assets.